LorenzoCavada/DS1/README.md

   If the timer finish while still waiting the response it is considered as a timeout and a `timeoutMsg` is sent to themselves.

 This `timeoutMsg` message will contain the request which timed out in order to be able to handle it in the best way possible.

+### 07/07/2022 - Lorenzo

+Modified comments of the cache code in order to be in the JavaDoc formats.
+Also I moved some methods in order to have a better understanding of the message handling.